 In March 1944, when the Allied invasion seemed imminent, he fled with a small suitcase through France to Spain, where he was arrested and ended up in a camp.
 Thanks to the mediation of the Dutch consul, he was able to travel to England via Gibraltar, Algeria in June 1944.
-There he reported as an England navigator and war volunteer.
+There he reported as Engelandvaarder and war volunteer.
 Because his eyes were too bad for active duty, he got one in New York broad training as a military photographer and filmmaker.
 He made all kinds of photo reports of life in and around the big city.
 He also saw President Truman, General Eisenhower, Mayor LaGuardia and Russian Foreign Minister Molotov.

 Dutch East Indies

-Immediately after the war, Wilmar joined the information service of the Dutch Marine Brigade stationed in the US.
+Immediately after the war, Wilmar joined the Military Information service of newly formed Marine Brigade, stationed in the US.
 In November 1945 he was embarked with destination East Java.
 There he had to record the actions of the Marines against the Indonesians.
 His razor-sharp photos are reminiscent of the work of American war photographers who captured the Allied invasion of Europe during World War II and with their photos from the front the front page of Life fetched.
 Like the American front photographers, Wilmar moved in the front lines, facing the same dangers as the soldiers he photographed.
 Although he made several confrontational images of the Dutch military performance in the Dutch East Indies, the information services mainly selected his 'good news' prints for publication (as can be seen in the photo book published by Spaarnestad With the Marine Brigade in East Java from 1947).
 Frustrated, Wilmar wrote to a friend: “As far as the publication is concerned, it is blocked and countered as much as possible.
 Shameful!
 The Dutch people therefore live in the firm conviction that we are here in our beautiful Indies quietly and yet lucky… ”

 Popular weekly magazines